Waterbury Resident Charged with Violating Federal Sex Offender Registration Law

 For Immediate Release

 U.S. Attorney's Office, District of Connecticut

-John H. Durham, United States Attorney for the District of Connecticut, today announced that YAMIL DIAZ, 48, last residing in Waterbury, has been charged by federal criminal complaint with violating the Sex Offender Registration and Notification Act (SORNA).
+John H. Durham, United States Attorney for the District of Connecticut, announced that KURTIS GASKINS, 46, of Waterbury, was arrested today based on an indictment charging him with violating the Sex Offender Registration and Notification Act (SORNA).

-If convicted of violating SORNA, Diaz faces a maximum term of imprisonment of 10 years.
+If convicted of the offense, Gaskins faces a maximum term of imprisonment of 10 years.

-This matter is being investigated by the U.S. Marshals Service and prosecuted by Assistant U.S. Attorney Hal Chen.
+This matter is being investigated by the U.S. Marshals Service and prosecuted by Assistant U.S. Attorney Nathaniel J. Gentile.

 Updated October 9, 2019